There are some incredible brands in the world of eCommerce and DTC that are doing a fantastic job when it comes to their TikTok content and strategy.

-Bask Suncare is just two years old, but it is quickly becoming known in the skincare industry for its award-winning lightweight formula with zero white cast.
+Bask Suncare is just two years old, but it is quickly becoming known in the skincare industry for its award-winning lightweight formula.
 It comes in lotion and spray forms, priced at around $20 per bottle.

 They already have over 10,000+ followers on their TikTok account.

 Speedo is an internationally known swimwear brand that has been around since 1912.
 The brand is recognised for its high-quality, high-performance suits, goggles, and gear used by athletes and hobbyists alike.